 - Ask for the 50 GB at $50/month plan with unlimited data at 3G after the 50.

-- You can (and should) get a Static IP for $5 more, ask for a “SOC Static Public IP”.
+- You can get a Static IP for $5 more, ask for a “SOC Static Public IP”.
 UPDATE, MAR 21, 2022: You don’t need a static IP for much longer, this may not be worth it.

 - SIM card price is the same: $20 + sales tax (~$2) per SIM card

 If you email him, would you cc me (my first name, which is Nik, then @ and this website) so I can keep track of how it’s going and any snags that come up?